noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 comment
 */

-import scala.math.* // import all the math modules
+import scala.math._ // import all the math modules import someObj.* // make all the members of someObj available in the file
 ```

 ## operators